berattaban/berattaban/README.md

 # Hi there, I'm Berat! 👋

-I'm a Software Developer based in Turkey, currently focusing on building robust backend systems, practicing modern software architectures, and learning new technologies.
+I'm a Java Developer based in Turkey, currently focusing on building robust backend systems, practicing modern software architectures, and learning new technologies.

 ---